-SOCI 4333 Urban Sociology 3/0/3
+SOCI 4333 Urban Sociology 3/0/3 Prerequisite: SOCI 1101 or SOC 105

 The demography, ecology, and social organization of American cities and sociological aspects of urban planning and development.
 Problems of contemporary American and Global cities.

 SOCI 4373 Visual Sociology 3/0/3 Prerequisite: SOCI 1101 or SOC 105